wilco2009/MercuryAce/README.md

 ![viden](images/JupiterAce_screen.png)

-La secuencia de visualizacion comienza con el contador de pixeles y el contador de lineas a cero, una combinacion de bits del contador de lineas y el contador de pixeles determina la posicion del primer caracter a visualizar en la BGRAM.
+The display sequence starts with the pixel counter and the line counter being set to zero, a combination of bits from the line counter and the pixel counter determines the position of the first character to be displayed in the BGRAM.

-1) Para ello se direcciona la BGRAM con los bits CNT3,4,5,6,7,12,13,14,15,16 con lo que la obtenemos el código del caracter por los pines D0..D7 del chip.
+1) To do this, the BGRAM is addressed with bits CNT3,4,5,6,7,12,13,14,15,16, which gives us the character code through pins D0..D7 of the chip.

-2) El código del caracter devuelto por el chip junto con los tres bits inferiores del contador de lineas (CNT9..11) son utilizados para direccionar el chip Z7-8 y obtener el scanline con la definicion del caracter que es cargado en el serializador Z28.
+2) The character code returned by the chip together with the three lower bits of the line counter (CNT9..11) are used to address chip Z7-8 and obtain the scanline with the definition of the character which is loaded into the serializer Z28.

-3) El bit 7 del código del caracter (bit de inverse) es almacenado en Z27B para combinarlo con los bits del scanline a través de Z23D.
+3) Bit 7 of the character code (inverse bit) is stored in Z27B to be combined with the scanline bits through Z23D.

-4) A partir de ese momento a cada ciclo de reloj un bit del contenido del serializador sale por el pin 13 del mismo y es invertido o no en Z23D dependiendo del contenido de Z27B y enviado al display.
+4) From that moment on, at each clock cycle, a bit of the serializer content is output through pin 13 of the same and is inverted or not in Z23D depending on the content of Z27B and sent to the display.

-5) Cuando el valor de CNT0..2 vuelve a ser 0 se carga un nuevo codigo de caracter y se empieza por el primer scanline de dicho caracter.
-Este proceso se repite enviando al monitor 32 caracteres.
+5) When the value of CNT0..2 is 0 again, a new character code is loaded and the first scanline of said character is started.
+This process is repeated, sending 32 characters to the monitor.

-6) Tras esto se envian los pixeles correspondientes al borde derecho.
+6) After this, the pixels corresponding to the right edge are sent.

-7) Desde 320 a 351 (LINE) se genera una señal de SYNC (pulso positivo).
+7) From 320 to 351 (LINE) a SYNC signal (positive pulse) is generated.

-8) Entre 352 y 385 generamos la señal de Backporch.
+8) Between 352 and 385 we generate the Backporch signal.

-9) Entre 386 y 416 se pinta el borde derecho.
+9) Between 386 and 416 the right edge is painted.

-10) El contador se vuelve a poner a 0.
+10) The counter is reset to 0.

-11) La secuencia anterior (2-10) se repite para el siguiente scanline hasta un total de 8 (CNT9..11=111b) momento en que pasamos a direccionar la siguiente linea en la BGRAM
+11) The above sequence (2-10) is repeated for the next scanline up to a total of 8 (CNT9..11=111b) at which point we move on to addressing the next line in the BGRAM.

-12) Después de visualizar 24 lineas (contador de lineas=192) pasamos al borde inferior de la pantalla, generando la señal FIELD entre el valor 248 y 255 lo que provoca una nueva señal SYNC.
-Adicionalmente se genera una interrupcion en el Z80 /INT=0.
+12) After displaying 24 lines (line counter=192) we move to the lower edge of the screen, generating the FIELD signal between the value 248 and 255 which causes a new SYNC signal.
+Additionally, an interrupt is generated in the Z80 /INT=0.

-13) Finalmente se genera el borde superior de la pantalla entre 256 y 311.
+13) Finally, the upper edge of the screen is generated between 256 and 311.

-14) cuando el contador de lineas alcanza el valor 312 se pone de nuevo a 0 y comenzamos la visualizacion de un nuevo frame.
+14) When the line counter reaches the value 312 it is reset to 0 again and we begin displaying a new frame.

 ![Backporch](images/backporch.jpg)